 The UvA is comitted to providing a positive study and work environment in which we treat each other with respect, nobody feels unsafe and everyone can develop their talents.
 We want everyone to be assured they have a safe basis for their work or studies and, if necessary, to conduct difficult or critical conversations.
 Students and staff must have the opportunity to address concerns, dilemmas and complaints within the UvA.
 They must feel they are safe to do so and that their report or complaint will be taken seriously.

-During the 2019-2020 academic year an UvA taskforce will be working on an integrated approach to strengthening social safety for staff and students.
+Until end-2020 a UvA taskforce will be working on an integrated approach to strengthening social safety for staff and students.
 The information on this page will continue to be improved and expanded.
 If you see any information is missing or have any ideas or input for this page, please let us know via email@example.com.

 The UvA has a code of conduct that applies to everyone who works and studies at the university.
 This sets out how we should treat each other and what to do when undesirable behaviour occurs.